VictoriaMetrics/vmgather/README.md

-# VMGather
+# vmgather

-VMGather collects VictoriaMetrics internal metrics, obfuscates sensitive data, and produces support-ready bundles in a single binary.
+vmgather collects VictoriaMetrics internal metrics, obfuscates sensitive data, and produces support-ready bundles in a single binary.

 ## Table of contents